mermaid-js/mermaid/docs/n00b-gettingStarted.md

 This method can be used with any common web server.
 Apache, IIS, nginx, node express [...], you pick your favourite.

-You will need a text editting tool like Notepad++, t can generate an html file.
+You will need a text editting tool like Notepad++, to generate an html file.
 It is then deployed by a web browser (such as Firefox, Chrome, Safari, but not Internet Explorer).

 Just create an HTML file locally and open it using a desired browser.